Nursing (Children's)

 • Consolidation of Children's Nursing Practice

 This module will equip you with the required confidence and competencies to deliver the high-quality skills, knowledge and strategies required to be an effective independent children’s nurse.
-You shall gain the ability to develop and manage your own professional practice, in addition to progressing your management and leadership skills to support colleagues around you and further develop the Nursing profession in an ever-changing healthcare environment.
+You will gain the ability to develop and manage your own professional practice, in addition to progressing your management and leadership skills to support colleagues around you and further develop the Nursing profession in an ever-changing healthcare environment.
 You’ll build resilience and a critical understanding of the children’s healthcare world, which will contribute to your lifelong learning and future career prospects as a children’s nurse.
 You’ll learn about accountability of your role in creating strategies that promote teaching and learning, taking personal, social and cultural influences into account, and you’ll explore how effective leadership qualities can be used in partnership with diverse teams across professional and organisational boundaries.

 • Dissertation